Markus Ritsch, M.S., P.E. President and Principal Engineer with Water & Earth Technologies, Inc.

-Richard Spotts, B.S., P.E. is Founder, President and Principal Engineer of Water & Earth Technologies, Inc.
+Richard Spotts, B.S., P.E.
+Principal Engineer of Water & Earth Technologies, Inc.

 Richard has more than 30 years of experience in surface and ground water hydrology, water quality and quantity monitoring, and environmental impact assessment.
 He has provided technical and managerial support on more than 100 mining projects, on numerous corridor projects (pipelines, transmission lines, and roads), and other projects involving natural resources throughout the U.S. and overseas.